ohnoitsavon/T2CMT/README.md

 7. RUN THE GAME! - Your skater is now in the list of skaters, go to the end of the list to see your skater

 ## How to use a skater in story mode
-1. Go to create-a-skater
+1. Go to “Create-a-skater”
-2. Choose the male null or female null pre-set skater
+2. Choose the “Male null” or “female null” pre-set skater
-3. Go to torso options and your custom model will show as a shirt option
+3. Go to the torso options and your custom model will show as a shirt option